Jean-Christian Lang

-Jean-Christian Lang (born 22 August 1950 in Roubaix) is a French football manager and former player.
+Jean-Christian Lang (born 22 August 1950) is a French football manager and former player.

-Lang began his playing career with FC Sochaux-Montbéliard, playing three Ligue 1 matches, before leaving to play in Ligue 2 with CS Louhans-Cuiseaux, LB Châteauroux, CS Thonon and FC Annecy.
+Lang was born in Roubaix.
+He began his playing career with Sochaux, playing three Ligue 1 matches, before leaving to play in Ligue 2 with Louhans-Cuiseaux, Châteauroux, Thonon and Annecy.

-Lang was a player-manager with Annecy, and went on to manage USF Le Puy and FC Montceau Bourgogne in Ligue 2, before moving to Swiss club FC Servette.
+Lang was a player-manager with Annecy, and went on to manage Le Puy and Montceau in Ligue 2, before moving to Swiss club Servette.
 He has also managed clubs in North Africa, including Difaa El Jadida and Maghreb Fez in Morocco, as well as JS Kabylie in Algeria.

 Lang has Polish ancestry, and became a naturalised French citizen in 1964.
 He speaks fluent Polish, French and English.